thomasebsmith/website/README.md

 information about Thomas, descriptions of his programming projects, and ways to contact him.

-## Philosophy
-- Use a simple, consistent color scheme
-- Make the site fast and lightweight
-- Highlight important content
-- Make the site cross-browser compatible

 ## Deployment
 This site can be deployed by cloning this repository, running its build script, and hosting the build output as a static site.
 The site is optimized for GitHub